SummaryRead the full fact sheet

 - 11% for women aged 40 to 44 years.

 The risk of pregnancy complications increases with age too.
-The risk of miscarriage and chromosomal abnormalities in the fetus increase from age 35.
-Complications such as , (when the placenta covers all or part of the cervix, which increases the risk of the placenta detaching), caesarean section and still birth are also more common among older women than younger women.
+The risk of and chromosomal abnormalities in the fetus increase from age 35.
+Complications such as , (when the placenta covers all or part of the cervix, which increases the risk of the placenta detaching), and are also more common among older women than younger women.

 Men's age and fertility